Bracknell Forest Safeguarding Board

 The council commissions care and support providers that are of a high standard.
 However on occasions the expected standards are not maintained.

-Our care governance process makes sure that the council has a robust and consistent approach to identifying areas of concern or poor practice and works in partnership with these providers to improve them.
+Our care governance process makes sure that the council has a robust and consistent approach to identifying areas of concern or poor practice.
+It works in partnership with with providers and other agencies to improve them.

 Safeguarding training

-Training provides a key opportunity to support staff and volunteers in both preventing adult abuse and being able to recognise the signs and symptoms of abuse and respond appropriately.
+Training supports staff and volunteers in preventing adult abuse, being able to recognise the signs and symptoms of abuse and respond appropriately.
 The council provides the following training to local providers and volunteers:

 For more information about any of these courses, please email learning.development@bracknell-forest.gov.uk